2pisoftware/cmfive-boilerplate/test/playwright/README.md

 - `*.test.ts` files contain the actual test code
 - `*.utils.ts` files contain utility functions for a given module
     - util files are imported like so: `import { AdminHelper } from '@utils/admin'`, without `.utils.ts` file extension
-    - you MUST run `npm run build` from `cmfive-boilerplate/test/playwright/` before changes to `xyz.utils.ts` are propagated to files importing `@utils/xyz`